What Does B2B Order Management Software Do?

 Fulfilling Orders – Shipping

 After the goods are packed, the next order processing stage is referred to as shipping.
-In this stage, the packed orders are assigned to a shipping carrier (e.g., UPS, FedEx, USPS) or LTL carrier, freight costs obtained, and tracking numbers issued.
-Once this information is obtained, this is communicated to the customers so they can track progress of their orders.
+In this stage, the packed orders are assigned to a shipping carrier (e.g., UPS, FedEx, USPS), LTL or FTL carrier, freight costs obtained, and tracking numbers issued.
+Once this information is obtained, this is communicated to the customers so they can track the progress of their orders.
 In this order processing stage, all the necessary shipment documentation is created.
 The shipments are then released from the warehouse and either dropped off with the carriers or more commonly are picked up.
-Order management software tracks which orders are awaiting pick up, and which are already shipped.
+B2B order management software tracks which orders are awaiting pick up, and which are already shipped.

 Managing all of the orders and tracking them through each order processing stage is mission-critical for distributors.
-Without order management software, orders will get lost, will get filled incorrectly or delivered incorrectly or delivered but not invoiced.
-The result of any of these types of failures will likely lead to loss of customers and ultimately to the distributor going out of business.
-Arguably, getting the right order management software is one of the most important decision a distributor can make.
+Without B2B order management software, orders will get lost, will get filled incorrectly or delivered incorrectly or delivered but not invoiced.
+The result of any of these types of failures will likely lead to the loss of customers and ultimately to the distributor going out of business.
+Arguably, getting the right B2B order management software is one of the most important decisions a distributor can make.

-If your order management software is not doing what you need it to, contact us.
+If your B2B order management software is not doing what you need it to, contact us.
 We would like to show you what Accolent ERP Cloud-based software for distributors can do for you.
-Accolent ERP fully integrates order management software with order processing, WMS, multi-carrier shipping, inventory tracking and management, purchasing management, reporting and BI, and accounting, accounts receivable and accounts payable.
+Accolent ERP’s order management software with order processing, is fully integrated with WMS, multi-carrier shipping, inventory tracking and management, purchasing management, reporting and BI, and accounting, accounts receivable and accounts payable.